Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

 - As inputs, we are going to leverage Formula 1 dataset hosted on a dbt Labs public S3 bucket.
     - We will create a Snowflake Stage for our CSV files then use Snowflake’s `COPY INTO` function to copy the data in from our CSV files into tables.
-    - The Formula 1 is available on [Kaggle](https://www.kaggle.com/datasets/rohanrao/formula-1-world-championship-1950-2020).
+    - The Formula 1 dataset is available on [Kaggle](https://www.kaggle.com/datasets/rohanrao/formula-1-world-championship-1950-2020).
     - The data is originally compiled from the [Ergast Developer API](http://ergast.com/mrd/).
 - We will not be building the full pipeline as part of this workshop.
     - **Instead we will leverage an exisitng repo, fork it, and focus on our machine learning pipeline.**